LR-inaf/MGCS_pytools/README.md

 Further details on the code and it performance on real data will be published in an upcoming paper(s).

-You can find some boilerplates in the _test_ folder.
+You can find a boilerplate in the main folder.

 ## Contributing
 __!!Contributions are super welcome!!__